shara56/Experiment--02-Implementation-of-combinational-logic-/README.md

 ![image](https://user-images.githubusercontent.com/113497104/233030131-20094862-4cc5-4170-8cce-f8e67f97644d.png)

 ## Result:
-Thus the given logic functions are implemented using  and their operations are verified using Verilog programming.
+Thus the given logic functions are implemented using NAND and NOR gates and their operations are verified using Verilog programming.